K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets

 We compared \emph{k}-band with four other methods, all implemented with the same network architecture.
-Two of them, MoDL \cite{aggarwal2018modl} and SSDU \cite{yaman2020self_mrm}, are trained using high-resolution data.
-Note that although SSDU uses only subsampled measurements, their resolution is not reduced by the undersampling.
-In contrast, \emph{k}-band is trained using data with limited resolution.
-The other two methods, \emph{k}-square and \emph{k}-vertical, are trained on limited-resolution data, with different band shapes and orientations.
-During inference, however, all five methods were evaluated using VD masks that cover the whole \emph{k}-space.
-Our results indicate that \emph{k}-band performs substantially better than the two other methods trained on low-resolution data, and comparably to MoDL and SSDU, yielding highly similar results both visually and quantitatively (Figs. \ref{fig:fig7_KneeRvdAll} and \ref{fig:fig10_knee_visual_result}). \emph{k}-band hence achieves SoTA performance while also reducing the need for acquisition of high-resolution data.
+Our results indicate that \emph{k}-band performs substantially better than two baseline methods trained on limited-resolution data, and comparably to MoDL and SSDU, yielding highly similar results both visually and quantitatively (Figs. \ref{fig:fig7_KneeRvdAll} and \ref{fig:fig8_brain}). \emph{k}-band hence reduces the need for acquiring high-resolution training data.